Arcticons-Team/Arcticons-Linux/README.md

 Some application files may also be found in the `/usr/share/pixmaps` folder, then the mapping path is `apps/<icon name>`.

+## Contributing own icons

+To contribute icons, which don't fit into the Android icon pack, you can place them into the `icons_linux` folder (there has to be one with stroke color `#000` in the `black` folder and one with stroke color `#fff` in the `white` folder).
+The style of the icons and the structure of the SVGs have to follow the style used in the parent repo.

+Then follow the section [Mapping the icons](#mapping-the-icons) the put the mapping into the `mappings.txt`.

 ## Screenshots